Mother's Day Fast Facts

 Facts:

-In the United States, 26.3 was the average age of a mother giving birth for the first time in 2014.
+In 2014, 26.3 was the average age in the United States for first-time mothers.

-In the United States, 26.3 was the average age of a mother giving birth for the first time in 2014.
+In 2014, 26.3 was the average age in the United States for first-time mothers.

-In its early days, people observed Mother's Day by going to church and writing letters to their mothers.
+In its early days, people observed Mother's Day by going to church, and by writing letters to their mothers.
 Eventually, sending cards and giving gifts and flowers were added to the tradition.

-About 133 million Mother's Day cards are exchanged annually in the United States, according to the Greeting Card Association.

 More people purchase fresh flowers and plants for Mother's Day than for any other holiday except Christmas/Hanukkah.

-In 2016, the National Retail Federation (NRF) estimated that U.S. consumers would spend $21.4 billion celebrating Mother's Day.
+In 2017, the National Retail Federation (NRF) estimates that US consumers will spend $23.6 billion celebrating Mother's Day, a record.
+Shoppers will spend an average of $186.39 on Mom.

 Anna Jarvis started the tradition of wearing a carnation on Mother's Day.
 A colored carnation means that a person's mother is living.
-A white carnation indicates that a person's mother is dead.
+A white carnation indicates that a person's mother is deceased.

-While many countries celebrate Mother's Day on the second Sunday in May, a tradition which began in the U.S., it's celebrated annually on May 10 in Mexico.
+While many countries celebrate Mother's Day on the second Sunday in May, a tradition which began in the US, it's celebrated annually on May 10 in Mexico.
 Similar celebrations of mothers are held on various days of the year in other countries, often following ancient or religious traditions.

 In Britain and some parts of Europe, the fourth Sunday of Lent was often celebrated as Mothering Day, but that has been replaced by Mother's Day, for the most part.